dipankardas011/dipankardas-portfolio/content/diary/Aug23.md

 description = "Let's talk about my August 2023"
 +++

+# Date 2023-08-06
+1. Done managed cluster and added pretty printing table
+2. internal meeting on ksctl
+3. marketing course
+4. error handling in the controller and manager in the ksctl
+5. DSA problem

 # Date 2023-08-05
 1. college study
 2. Added replay logic to ksctl